rNLKJA/UoM-DS-2019-2024/README.md

         i.e. the final true reward (better if eval() is unrealistic)
     ```

     By using the reinforcment learning in game play, with a large number of games experience, the probability of taking a move that leads to a loss should go to zero, and the probability of taking a move that leads to a win should approach to 1, so that the agent will favor the optimal action.
-This assumes taht every move in every possible state has been visited sufficiently many times so that we can obtain a viable estimate of its usefullness.
+This assumes that every move in every possible state has been visited sufficiently many times so that we can obtain a viable estimate of its usefullness.

     <details open>
     <summary>Questions</summary>